Cocorico84/litreview/README.md

 LitReview is a platform to create reviews on books and ask reviews if you want some reviews on a specific book.

-Additionally, you can create a community by following other people et be followed.
+Additionally, you can create a community by following other people and be followed.

 # Prerequisites